 Your letter writers must know you extremely well, think very highly of you, and be able to speak about the specific qualities they’ve observed in you that show them you will make you an excellent medical student.
 Even a lukewarm or generic letter will hinder your application, which is why it’s so important to intentionally cultivate your relationships with potential letter writers early on in college and maintain these relationships throughout your college career.

 There’s also the MCAT to consider.
-The MCAT is a 7.5 hour test that takes many, many hours of planning, studying, practicing, and preparing.
+The MCAT is a 7.5-hour test that takes many, many hours of planning, studying, practicing, and preparing.
 It’s vital to start this process well before primary applications open.
 If you want to go straight from college to medical school, we recommend taking the MCAT during the summer after your sophomore year.
 If you want to take a year off after college, we recommend taking the MCAT during the summer between your junior and senior years.

 If you plan to study full-time and take the MCAT during the summer after your sophomore year, start studying during the spring.